JackZuelke/JackZuelke.github.io/essays/how_software_engineering_will_help_my_future.md

 ---
 layout: essay
 type: essay
-title: How Software Engineering Will Help My Future.
+title: How Software Engineering Will Help My Future
 # All dates must be YYYY-MM-DD format!
 date: 2020-09-04
 labels: